KOTOR-Community-Portal/mod-builds/content/k2/spoiler-free_mobile.md

 # KOTOR 2 Spoiler-Free Build: Mobile Version

-## Installation Instructions
+## Installation Notes

-If you were linked to this list directly without reading the install instructions, please go back and read them [here](/modding/mod_builds/index.html).
-There are some setup and general best-practice steps you need to be aware of before beginning the install process.
+If you were linked to this list directly without reading the install instructions, please go back and read them [here](/modding/mod_builds/index.html)!
+There are several critical setup and general best-practice steps you need to be aware of before beginning the install process.
+The instructions for how this list is installed are located on that page, not this build!

-### General Instructions

 Although this is a mobile-compatible build, due to required compatibility tools we must use to get this build working, you will need to install all mods to a 'dummy directory' on your PC or Mac *first*, then move that completed package over all at once to your phone in order for the builds to apply properly.
 This means you **MUST** have a PC or Mac in order to utilize this build for mobile, although you **CAN** install just [MTSLRCM](https://deadlystream.com/files/file/1801-mobile-restored-content-mod-mtslrcm/) (the mobile version of The Sith Lords Restored Content Mod) with just your mobile device.

+### Install Computer Instructions

-It is critical to ensure that you only have **ONE** installation of KOTOR 2 on your device before beginning.
-If you have multiple installations, or even just two executables in different locations, TSLPatcher executables which are set up to auto-detect your installation directory *will* misidentify which one is correct and install the mods wherever they please, probably spiking your whole install in the process.
-This is particularly important for installing the mobile builds, as I imagine many users will have a PC version of the game installed on the same computer which they are using to set up the mobile builds!
+It is critical to ensure that you only have **ONE** installation of KOTOR on your device before beginning the installation process.
+If you have multiple installations, or even just two game executables in different locations, mod installers which are set up to auto-detect your game's installation directory *will* misidentify which one is correct and install the mods wherever they please, probably spiking your whole install in the process.
 For the sake of stability: if you have a copy of KOTOR 2 installed on your device already, compress it to an archive using a program like WinRAR or 7zip, and delete the loose files left over.
 Then, when the install process is completed, extract the archive where the previous install was located and your local game will be preserved.

-Please also note that the TSLPatcher executable utilized in the installation process of many of these mods (frustratingly) does not function on multi-monitor setups.
-If you have more than one monitor on the device which you're utilizing the dummy directory on, you will need to disable your second while installing the mods, but you can re-enable it once the installation process is complete.

-Do not, under **ANY CIRCUMSTANCES**, run a TSLPatcher or Holopatcher executable from within a file archive.
+Do not, under **ANY CIRCUMSTANCES**, run a TSLPatcher or HoloPatcher executable from within a file archive.
 You *must* extract all archives before installing mod content, or running an executable.
 Failure to extract before installing will break your game.
 Also, ensure you don't extract all the mods to the exact same folder.
 If, for example, you extract every single mod to a folder called "KOTOR Mods" and run the executable each time, each time you extract you'll be overwriting critical data from the previous mods.
 Make sure each installer-based mod is extracted to its own folder before running the installer.

-As a final note, please bear in mind: if you are asked to direct a TSLPatcher executable to a folder to begin install, that folder should ALWAYS be your 'dummy directory', the folder which contains the KOTOR 2 editable executable, which you will put together during the TSLRCM installation step.
+Please also bear in mind: if you are asked to direct a TSLPatcher executable to a folder to begin install, that folder should ALWAYS be your 'dummy directory', the folder which contains the KOTOR 2 editable executable, which you will put together during the TSLRCM installation step.
 For mods that are NOT installed with the TSLPatcher, *unless otherwise noted* their loose-file contents are most often placed directly in the Override directory.
 Unless you are following specific instructions (the mod author's or my own) that state otherwise, you should not be placing files directly in the dummy directory.
 You should *never* have any subfolders inside the Modules or Override folders within the dummy directory.

+As a final note, be aware that the TSLPatcher executable utilized in the installation process of many of these mods (frustratingly) does not function on multi-monitor setups.
+If you have more than one monitor, you will need to disable your second while installing the mods, but you can re-enable it once the installation process is complete.

 ### Mac OS Users

 It is *required* to be able to run executable files in order to install this list.
 A wrapper program like Wineskin or some other option which will allow you to run executable files is necessary in order to proceed.

-### Updating from a Prior Build

-If you currently have a prior mod build version installed on your device and would like to update to the current Revision, due to the importance of install order to the mod builds' function, there is unfortunately no way to do so without resetting to a fresh install and reinstalling the new build iteration on top.
-To do this, you will need to uninstall your game (make sure modded contents are also deleted as part of the uninstall, and if they aren't, delete them manually!) then reinstall the game on your device before reconstructing a new install based off of the updated mobile build Revision and transferring the new mod set to your device, placing it over the freshly-reinstalled game.

 ## Mod List